How to Get Rid of Debt in Six Simple Steps

-Gather all your credit card statements to figure out what you owe.
+To reduce credit card debt, bather all your credit card statements to find out what you owe.
 Note all the balances and interest rates from each card you owe.
-Below are some ideas on how you can free up some cash towards credit card debt repayment.
+Below are some ideas on how you can free up some cash towards credit card debt repayment:

 - Use cash until your bill is paid off.
 Avoid continued use of the credit card.

 - Consolidate all your cards to a card with a lower interest rate.